DataRecce/recce/README.md

 ## Prerequisites

 You have to have at least two [environments](https://docs.getdbt.com/docs/core/dbt-core-environments) in your dbt project.
 For example, one is for development and another is for production.
-You can prepare two targets with separate [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas) in your DBT profile.
+You can prepare two targets with separate [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas) in your dbt profile.
 Here is `profiles.yml` example

 ```
 jaffle_shop: